How to Install a Bathroom Exhaust Fan

 Connect the Duct

 From above (in the attic if you have access) or by working through the ceiling hole, slip the flexible or rigid duct over the new fan's exhaust collar.
-Secure it with a hose clamp or zip tie, then wrap the joint tightly with UL 181 foil HVAC tape — not cloth duct tape, which fails within a year.
-If you're running new duct, use rigid 4-inch metal pipe and keep the run as short and straight as possible; every 90° elbow cuts airflow by 30%.
+Secure it with a hose clamp, then wrap the joint tightly with UL 181 foil HVAC tape β not cloth duct tape, which fails within a year.
+A zip tie alone is not a code-compliant seal; you can use a zip tie temporarily to hold the duct in place while you tape, but the finished joint must be foil-taped.
+If you're running new duct, use rigid 4-inch metal pipe and keep the run as short and straight as possible; every 90Β° elbow cuts airflow by 30%.

 Mount the Housing to the Joist